 Digital resources and promotional materials

-One of the benefits of the NEA Big Read is the availability of high-quality digital guides and promotional materials for each reading selection.
+One of the benefits of the NEA Big Read is the availability of digital resources and promotional materials for each reading selection.

-The digital resources are available for download from arts.gov by grantees to share with their communities.
-Visit the arts.gov website to see the resources available for your reading selection.
+The digital resources are available for download for grantees to share with their communities.
+Visit arts.gov/partnership/nea-big-read and click on the book of your choice to see the resources available for your reading selection.
 Reader Resources with information on the featured book and author are available for all reading selections, with some translated in to Spanish.
 Teacher's Guides and media resources like podcasts, audio guides, and films are available for some reading selections.